Get ready to change a life . . . including your own.

 Almost immediately after beginning the Porvenir English Program, it became clear that many elementary age kids were not able to read and write well in their native Spanish.
 At first a stand-alone program but now working in partnership as part of PEP (for grades 1-6), the Reader’s Club teaches, improves and reinforces literacy skills in both Spanish and English.

-In 2015-16 we were able to fundraise to purchase 30 Kindles.
-This has been an amazing development since it means that we can now have just about any book that we need in either Spanish or English!
+In 2016 we were able to fundraise to purchase 30 Kindles and this is an ongoing effort.
+Kindles have brought so much to the program since it means that we can now have just about any book that we need in either Spanish or English!
 Just amazing (did we say that already?) and the kids love them!

 Can you imagine being 12 years old and never having touched a computer?
 Many children and teens in our community live in extreme poverty and that is their experience.
 In a lot of cases their homes do not even have running water or electricity, let alone a computer.
 However, in addition to literacy in English and Spanish, in this day and age, literacy in technology is also essential.
 To be able to get any sort of job outside of picking pineapples, it will be necessary to know how to use a computer.

-HCA currently has 9 laptop computers and we are actively fundraising to gain more.
+HCA currently has 11 laptop computers and we are actively fundraising to gain more.
 The volunteers bring laptops to each of our three locations at least once a week so that every child or teen in the program gets some experience.
 Right now the instruction is still quite basic but kids catch on fast!
-Our goal is to have 30 laptops by the end of 2016.
-Please visit our SUPPORT page if you’d like to help us get there!
+Our goal is to have 30 laptops by the end of 2017.
+Please visit our GET INVOLVED page if you’d like to help us get there!

 Level Up Village (LUV) provides global ‘STEAM’ (science, technology, engineering, arts & math) enrichment courses that promote design thinking and problem- solving between our students in Honduras and a partner school in the United States.
 Our HCA volunteers work with the engaging LUV curriculum to deliver the program.
 Through a guided exchange of video messages, together the students in both countries apply design-thinking to collaborating on real world problems, and in the process, gain a better understanding of each other’s lives and cultures.
 LUV classes are generally held once a week throughout the year.
 This program is really fun and brings hands-on technology experience to our students!